MizunoSync/WASOR/README.md

 * **Fullbright & Time Cycle** — Locked daylight or cycle time of day super fast.

 ### 🌍 World (Map Abuse)
+* **Fire touchinterests** — Relocated from Combat.
+Fires nearby touch interests as you move.
 * **Proximity Prompt Hacks** — Auto-trigger prompts, instant interact, and fire them all from across the map.
 * **Anti-Void Net** — Auto-saves you if you fall into the void, teleporting you back to safety.
 * **Tool Magnet** — Suck every dropped tool in the map straight to your character.(Client)